 Vertical Space: Most Warehouses Are 40% Empty Air

-Before investing, most operators check current cube utilization using a warehouse space calculator to see whether the existing layout is already at capacity or just poorly organized.
+Before we recommend spending anything, we check current cube utilization using a warehouse space calculator to see whether the existing layout is already at capacity or just poorly organized.

 Lever 05